Viz-07/earthfacts/README.md

 # earthfacts
-This repo hosts sample code for GenAi 101 with pieces workshop about earth facts.
+This repo hosts sample code for GenAI 101 with pieces workshop about earth facts.